 Uebel: Uebel are an experienced and respected long-standing German manufacturer that has only recently began making Clarinets for the British market.
 They produce clarinets from student to professional.
-The 'Etude' is a premium student model clarinet, the 'Classic' is an advanced student model, (and the 'Advantage' is a graduate model).
+The 'Etude' is a premium student model clarinet, the 'Classic' and '888' are advanced student models, (and the 'Advantage' is a graduate model).